SI 2020 Urban Economics

 Jonathan I. Dingel, University of Chicago and NBER

-Felix Tintelnot, University of Chicago and NBER
+Felix Tintelnot, Duke University and NBER

 Spatial Economics for Granular Settings (slides)